actualbudget/docs/blog/2024-07-01-ynab_v_actual.md

-[^1] A portion of the cost to host of PikaPods is donated to the Actual Budget Project.
+[^1] A portion of the cost to host on PikaPods is donated to the Actual Budget Project.
 With that said, PikaPods is a very simple, and cost-effective way to host your server.